sanskrit/raw_etexts_english/blogs/manasataramgini/2007-11-21_astamurti-as-per-the-linga-purana.md

 +++
-title = "aSTamUrti as per the li~Ngaxa0purANa"
+title = "aSTamUrti as per the li~Nga purANa"

 +++
 nandikeshvara in the li\~Nga purANa narrates the nature of the